Ohau Gourmet Mushrooms

 These conditions are created in grow rooms constructed from reused insulated shipping containers, lined with stainless steel.
 Here we set the temperature and humidity to that in South East Asia (it’s Bali in our grow) and allow 2-3 weeks to fruit, be picked, then taken fresh to the market.

-Where you can try and buy
+Where to try and buy

 - Paraparaumu Beach Saturday Market – Saturdays